 For any out-of-home advertising (that includes broadcast, radio, or print larger than 8×11 inches), you have to fill out a special request with Instagram for usage rights.
 The request should include a mock-up of how you plan to use the social media icons.
+It’s worth doing this because sharing the Instagram icon on your marketing will drive more people to your account, helping you gain more Instagram likes and fans.
 Make sure that Instagram and their social media logo accounts for less than 50% of the focus of your designs and content.
-After all, you want your ad to be front and center!
+After all, you want your ad to be front and center.

 The LinkedIn icon should always be displayed within a colored outline.
 It should always be in a rounded square, as no other shapes are acceptable.
 LinkedIn prefers for their brand blue and white icon to be used on a white background.
 If that is not possible, you can use the reverse blue and white icon.
 LinkedIn offers monochrome options for when the blue and white icon does not work on your image or design.
 Use their solid white icon on dark-colored backgrounds or photos and their solid black icon on light-colored backgrounds or photos, or in one-color print applications.
 If using one of these options, make sure the “in” is transparent.
 You can download their icons in the LinkedIn brand center.